heykayla/my-writing/How-to-Guides/how_to_add_files_using_git.md

 - One list for a small number of items, which can contain internal and external references, or;
 - Two lists, divided into internal and external and separated by another leading sentence, if there are a larger number of items.

-## Instructions

-12. **Enter** `git add .` to stage the file for a commit.
-13. To **push** the file to your GitHub.com account, enter `git commit -m` followed by a message within quotation marks (e.g., `git commit -m "Initial file creation"`).
-14. Run `git push` to publish the new file to your main branch and into your GitHub.com repository.